sgvaze/osr_closed_set_all_you_need/README.md

 # Open-Set Recognition: A Good Closed-Set Classifier is All You Need
-Code for our paper: "Open-Set Recognition: A Good Closed-Set Classifier is All You Need"
+Code for our paper: [Open-Set Recognition: A Good Closed-Set Classifier is All You Need](https://arxiv.org/abs/2110.06207)

 > **Abstract:** *The ability to identify whether or not a test sample belongs to one of the semantic classes in a classifier's training set is critical to practical deployment of the model.
 This task is termed open-set recognition (OSR) and has received significant attention in recent years.
 In this paper, we